lichess-bot-devs/lichess-bot/README.md

 - `abort_time`: How many seconds to wait before aborting a game due to opponent inaction.
 This only applies during the first six moves of the game.
 - `fake_think_time`: Artificially slow down the engine to simulate a person thinking about a move.
 The amount of thinking time decreases as the game goes on.
 - `rate_limiting_delay`: For extremely fast games, the lichess.org servers may respond with an error if too many moves are played to quickly.
 This option avoids this problem by pausing for a specified number of milliseconds after submitting a move before making the next move.
-- `move_overhead`: To prevent losing on time due to network lag, substract this many milliseconds from the time to think on each move.
+- `move_overhead`: To prevent losing on time due to network lag, subtract this many milliseconds from the time to think on each move.

 - `correspondence` These options control how the engine behaves during correspondence games.
   - `move_time`: How many seconds to think for each move.
   - `checkin_period`: How often (in seconds) to reconnect to games to check for new moves after disconnecting.
   - `disconnect_time`: How many seconds to wait after the bot makes a move for an opponent to make a move.
-If no move is made during the wait, disconnect from the gmae.
+If no move is made during the wait, disconnect from the game.
   - `ponder`: Whether the bot should ponder during the above waiting period.

 - `challenge`: Control what kind of games for which the bot should accept challenges.
 All of the following options must be satisfied by a challenge to be accepted.